Bunwell on the map

 Crime and Anti-Social Behaviour in Bunwell

 Local crime rates sit lower than national averages.
-Burglary accounts for the highest share in Bunwell, with 1 incidents logged in January 2026.
+Criminal damage & arson accounts for the highest share in Bunwell, with 1 incidents logged in May 2026.

 Deprivation and Employment in Bunwell